banner

 Workstation post-processing: orthogonal views, MPRs, CPRs, MIPs, volume rendering.

-Dr Tan Min On
+Tan Min On

 How to Perform Cardiac CT

 9:15–9:45 am (30 mins) How to Perform Cardiac CT Patient preparation, ECG gating, contrast delivery principles, non-vendor-specific scanning protocols.
-Dr Marcus Chen
+Marcus Chen

 9:45–10:15 am (30 mins) Radiation Risks & Safety in Cardiac CT Risks of medical radiation, estimating dose, and strategies to reduce dose.
-Dr Armin Zadeh
+Armin Zadeh

 10:15–10:30 am (15 mins) Coffee Break